 If it wasn’t enough, the centrifugal force has been so strong that it has driven nature from the economic center to the farthest corner, only to let it deteriorate.
 Just like many of us are feeling exhausted from fierce competitions natural resources are squeezed like a lemon, which is starting to threaten our own future.
 Although it achieved unprecedented rapid growth, the centrifugal speed of our economic system has become too fast for many of us to keep up and enjoy the benefits it delivers.

 Examining “maximized economic outputs”

-It looks like the time has come for us to leverage “less” again, as we enter the crucial moment of history where unprecedented level of economic affluence is triggering intense competition among 7 billion people, who are collectively putting enormous stress on natural resources.
+It looks like the time has come for us to leverage “less” again, as we enter the crucial moment of history where an unprecedented level of economic affluence is triggering intense competition among 7 billion people, who are collectively putting enormous stress on natural resources.
 And as a matter of fact, people are already starting to re-imagine “less” in today’s context.
-Things like minimalist life style, decluttering, tiny house or Zen-inspired mindfulness are gaining traction – surprisingly rapidly.
+Things like the minimalist life style, decluttering, the tiny house or Zen-inspired mindfulness are gaining traction – surprisingly rapidly.
 But still, those are considered personal choices, not the choice of how our economic system can potentially work.
 In order to embrace “less” at an economy-wide scale, it is imperative to understand how “less” can actually “maximize” economic output.
-How is ever-intensifying centrifugal force improving products and services?
+How is the ever-intensifying centrifugal force improving products and services?
 How can “less” do better?
 Take strawberries as an example.

 Genetically, strawberries are strawberries as long as they are grown from strawberry seeds.
 And in an economics textbook, a strawberry is considered a strawberry associated with a fixed amount of “utility” no matter where/how they are grown.
-But we all know that it’s not the case.
+But we all know that is not the case.